 Teaching middle school for seventeen years, I've had some experience with a kid a lot like Troy.
 I wanted to dramatize just how much power an appealing but manipulative leader can have on a group.
 In Downriver, the other kids trust him in the beginning, and Jessie is quite taken with him.
 As the dangers of their situation become clearer to them, each of them are on their own in the Grand Canyon and need to start thinking for themselves, figuring out who to listen to, who to trust.
 The selfish Troy throws the whole group into chaos.
 Though they fail to complete the trip, Jessie gets them out alive.
 In River Thunder, Troy jumps into the river to rescue a girl who is being swept away.
 They pull together and make it the whole way.

 In writing your book, what was the greatest difficulty you encountered in conveying the feeling of what you’ve learned about water and people?

-What is your favorite image/passage in your book (please quote a line or two)?
+What is your favorite image/passage in your book?

 What is your hope for Colorado and the World's water future?

 That we leave enough water in the streams and rivers for plants, trees, fish, and wildlife.

 What is your favorite water book by another author?